Our Access statement

 We aim to cater our menus to suit as many dietary needs as possible, but if you have any questions or more complex dietary requirements, please do inform us in advance so we can best prepare ahead of your arrival.

 Should you have any additional requirements that we can help with at all, please do let us know.

 Cross Lane House has a no-smoking policy.
 We politely ask that should you need to smoke or vape, you do so outside within our beautiful surrounding grounds.
 Ashtrays will be provided.

-Smoke detectors, alarms and emergency lighting are on all floors.
+Smoke detectors, alarms and emergency lighting are on all floors and bedrooms.